beetrootpaul/dart-07/README.md

 ---

-TODO any other info, i.e. about being a PICO-8 game

-PICO-8 version use to develop this game: `0.2.5c`

 TODO mention multi-cart setup and that it's maybe not necessary, but wanted to have it for learning purposes

 TODO mention cross-cart data graphics and SFX copying as well